GowerCampbell/OOP-Classes/PracticalExamples/vehicle-rental-service.md

-# Vehicle Rental Service
+# Vehicle Rental Service with Inheritance

-This system allows you to manage a fleet of vehicles for rental, including cars and bikes.
-It calculates rental costs based on the number of days rented and supports adding, updating, searching, and exporting/importing vehicle data.
+## Introduction

+This system manages a fleet of vehicles available for rental.
+It demonstrates the use of inheritance in Python by creating specialized classes (`Car` and `Bike`) that inherit from a common base class (`Vehicle`).
+The main purpose is to show how inheritance allows us to extend a base class to create more specific types of vehicles.

 ---

-## Features

-1. **Add a Vehicle**: Add a new vehicle with type, make, model, and daily rental rate.
-2. **Update Vehicle Details**: Modify the make, model, or daily rental rate of an existing vehicle.
-3. **Search for Vehicles**: Find vehicles by type, make, or model.
-4. **List All Vehicles**: Display all vehicles in the system.
-5. **Calculate Rental Cost**: Calculate the rental cost for a specific vehicle based on the number of days.
-6. **Export Vehicles to File**: Save vehicle data to a file.
-7. **Import Vehicles from File**: Load vehicle data from a file.

----

-## Code Implementation
+## Classes Breakdown

-### Vehicle Class
+### 1. `Vehicle` Class (Base Class)

-The `Vehicle` class represents a vehicle object with attributes `type`, `make`, `model`, and `daily_rate`.
-It includes methods for converting the object to a dictionary and a string representation.
+The `Vehicle` class is the parent class, containing general attributes and methods common to all types of vehicles.

 ```python
 class Vehicle: